beeper/bridge-manager/README.md

      received events to the bridge via HTTP.
 Since the HTTP requests are all on localhost, you don't need port forwarding or TLS certificates.

-Note that the homeserver URL may change if you're moved to a different cluster.
+Note that the homeserver URL is not guaranteed to be stable forever, it has changed in the past, and it may change again in the future.
-In general, that shouldn't happen, but it's not impossible.

 You can use `--json` with `register` to get the whole response as JSON instead of registration YAML and pretty-printed extra details.
 This may be useful if